How to Choose the Right eCommerce Platform for Your Business in 2025

 • Well-optimized servers for handling increased traffic.

 However, cloud-based platforms are not without their limitations, which is also something that needs to be considered before you make your decision.
-Here are a few disadvantages of using cloud-based eCommerce platforms.
+Here are a few disadvantages of using cloud-based All-In-One Ecommerce Platforms.

 • Lack of customization or personalization features for your online store.